leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

     }
 ```
 ###Move / Rename an object
-This method currently not available via Java Client but might be in Future it will be Available.
+This method currently not available via Java client but might be in future it will be available.

 ###List a bucket’s content
-Here we request an object iterator and loop over it to retrieve the desired information about the objects (object key, size, and modification time stamp in this case) .
-For more detail information you can refer this [page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#listObjects(java.lang.String)).
+Here we request an object iterator and loop over it to retrieve the desired information about the objects - object key, size, and modification time stamp in this case.
+For more detail information, you can refer [this page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#listObjects(java.lang.String)).

 ```java
   // Retrieve list of objects from the LeoFS